Where are you located? Directions?

 - Provide all requested information, including answers to any supplemental questionnaires, licenses and/or certificates.

 - If eligible for Veterans Preference Points, submit a copy of your DD214 paperwork.
-(See instructions on application form.)

 - Keep a copy of your completed application for your files.

-A Placer County Superior Court employment application must be completed for each position for which you are applying.
+A Placer County Superior Court employment application must be submitted for each position for which you are applying.
 A resume or an application from another entity will not be accepted in place of our application.
 Attach all required forms listed on the job announcement, such as copies of certificates, resumes, work samples, supplemental questionnaires, etc.

 Meeting the minimum qualifications